Extending your leasehold

 Should I extend my lease?

-When to extend my lease?
+When should I extend my lease?

 How much does it cost to extend a lease?

-There are lots of different factors that affect how much you’ll pay to extend your lease, including:
+Currently, there are lots of different factors that affect how much you’ll pay to extend your lease, including:

-• the property’s value
+- The property’s value

-• the number of years remaining on the lease
+- The number of years remaining on the lease

-• the annual ground rent
+- The annual ground rent

-• the value of any property improvements paid for by the leaseholder.
+- The value of any property improvements paid for by the leaseholder.

 Lease extension costs include:

-• the premium (the amount charged for the lease extension)
+- The premium (the amount charged for the lease extension)

-• legal advice (your solicitor’s fees)
+- Legal advice (your solicitor’s fees)

-• lease extension valuation report (by a surveyor)
+- Lease extension valuation report (by a surveyor)

-• your freeholder’s costs (for their legal and valuation fees)
+- Your freeholder’s costs (for their legal and valuation fees)

-• Land Registry fees
+- Land Registry fees.

 Because it’s somewhat subjective, you might be able to negotiate the overall cost.
 Your solicitor will be able to help you with this.

-It’s important to note that you’ll be responsible for your own and your landlord’s legal costs and valuation fees - whether you complete the lease extension or not.
+It’s important to note that you’ll be responsible for both your own and your landlord’s legal costs and valuation fees – whether you complete the lease extension or not.

-The lease extension process
+How does the lease extension process work?

-2. Appoint a solicitor – make sure you compare costs and only use someone who’s part of the Association of Lease Extension Practitioners (ALEP).
+- Appoint a solicitor.
+It’s a good idea to compare costs, and only use someone who’s part of the Association of Lease Extension Practitioners (ALEP).

-5. Pay the deposit (if required) – this will be either £250 or 10% of the lease cost, if more than £250.
+- Pay the deposit (if required).
+This will be either £250 or 10% of the lease cost that you proposed when you gave notice of your intention to extend, if more than £250.

-7. Sign the new lease – make sure you’re aware of any new terms – and pay the extension cost.
+- Sign the new lease – make sure you’re aware of any new terms – and pay the extension cost.

 The whole process usually takes between three and 12 months.